Ambystoma platineum (Cope, 1867)

 Key Characters: Dark, slender body; all-female species.

 Similar Species: Blue-spotted Salamander, Jefferson Salamander, Slimy Salamander, Small-mouthed Salamander.
-See Key to Illinois Salamanders for help with identification.
+See Key to Adult and Larval Salamanders of Illinois for help with identification.

 Subspecies: None recognized.